Madeleine (yacht): 1873 New York Yacht Club regatta

 In June 1873, Madeleine made the fastest time on record in the annual regatta of the New York Yacht Club.
 She raced against the Idler, Resolute, Madgie and other schooners.
 The course was down to the Southwest Split around the Sandy Hook Lightship and back.
 The Madeleine winning time was 4 hours and 1 minute, and twenty seconds.
 The Idler was the second prize.

 1873 Bennett cup

 On August 2, 1873, the Madeleine won the Bennett Cup, presented by James G. Bennett.
 The course was from Ford Adams to the Block Island buoy and back.
 The Madeleine won with a new record of 3 hours, 23 minutes and 23 seconds.
-She ran against the Idler, Alarm, Tital Wave and other schooners.
+She ran against the Idler, Alarm, Tidal Wave and other schooners.

 In January 1875, Commodore John S. Dickerson purchased the Madeleine from Jacob B. Voorhis.
 She still carried the blue pennant of the Commodore of the Brooklyn Yacht Club.